EAM Jaishankar speaks to US Secretary of State, Russian counterpart | Politics

 - India

-Separately, the external affairs minister also held a telephonic conversation with Russian Foreign Minister Sergey Lavrov on Tuesday with a focus on follow-up of the annual summit between Prime Minister Narendra Modi and President Vladimir Putin.
+While Jaishankar's talks with Blinken on Monday night covered various issues including the situation in Indo-Pacific, the conversation with Russian foreign minister Lavrov on Tuesday was focused on the follow-up of the recent summit between Prime Minister Narendra Modi and President Vladimir Putin.

 ''A broad ranging conversation yesterday night with @SecBlinken.
 Covered current bilateral issues, Indo-Pacific and pressing global matters.
 Also exchanged New Year greetings,'' the external affairs minister tweeted on his talks with Blinken.